Sustainable luxury is a hot topic not just because of climate change, but because corporate purpose affects profitability.

 - Make sustainability a top leadership priority

 Set a clear sustainability agenda and weave it through the company.
 Invest time in building know-how, goal setting and introducing partnerships to drive innovation.

 - Create end-to-end transparency and define priority areas

 Track and report environmental and social impact and introduce corporate governance structures.
 In the longer term, operate to the highest standards across the supply chain.
 Introduce new technologies that improve traceability, reduce damage to ecosystems and support local communities.

 Use more recycled materials and introduce sustainability into a business model that encourages customers to trade or redesign old jewellery.
 Embrace innovation with alternative materials like found objects.

-The sustainability landscape in the jewellery sector is similar to that across the high-end markets: audiences – particularly younger ones – are hungry for change and want to buy guilt-free.
+The sustainability landscape in the jewellery sector is similar to that across the high-end markets: audiences — particularly younger ones — want change.
+They want to buy guilt-free.
 In an increasingly connected world, we’re more aware than ever of the damage companies can do to people and planet, so it’s the responsibility of brands to work hard to eliminate bad practice and convince consumers that they’re doing the right thing buying with them.

-If you’d like Woven to help your brand amplify its sustainability agenda to an audience hungry for change, please get in touch.
+If you’d like Woven to help your brand set its sustainability agenda to an audience hungry for change, get in touch.